propfeds/lemmas-garden/design_doc.md

       - It evolves?
     - Bite strength is based on colony size
     - Nibbles the string from right to left
-    - Avoids marigold/calendula
+    - Avoids sunflowers, basils
-      - Can't invade plot if there's calendula there
+      - Can't invade plot if there's one there
-      - Can still nibble at it if adjacent
     - Extra energy can shield a colony from rabbit bites (sunflower gud)
       - Hopleek colony gains energy from a bite, shielded or not
-    - Bites off basil flowers first!

 ### 3. Late-game